-(This is guest post by Garrett Moon, Founder of TodayMade.
+(This is a guest post by Garrett Moon, Founder of TodayMade.

 In this post, Garrett shares his lessons learned for crafting effective customer interviews.

 When my business partner and I drafted our first outline for our next startup venture, we knew that we were onto something pretty exciting.
-The existing market had little to offer in terms of a great editorial calendar for blogging, and we felt that our unique approach would resonate with users.
+The existing market had little to offer regarding a great editorial calendar for blogging, and we felt that our unique approach would resonate with users.
 Despite our excitement, we wanted to validate our idea.
 We started gathering feedback through user interviews.

 Not only were we able to make connections with potential customers, but we were also about to understand their true needs.
 Interviewing is an art, though, and you must approach it with reverence.

 Interviewing Tip #1: Stop Sounding Like An Inventor

 As an entrepreneur, it is actually somewhat counter-intuitive to conduct a user interview.
 Deep inside, almost every starter is a little bit of salesman, but this is counterproductive when collecting user feedback.
 Conducting an interview doesn’t call for a sales pitch.
 We have to be in it for the information.

 A classic example is when an interviewee asks for a specific feature they would like you to include.
 The salesperson inside of us wants to pounce on that idea and let the user know that it is something we are considering.
 This is our instinct, but it is not the best way to gather feedback.